What is LEFT JOIN in SQL?

-Left Join is a keyword, which is used to select all rows from the left table and also the matched values between the two tables.
+LEFT JOIN is a keyword used to select all rows from the left table and the matched values between the two tables.

 Wish to get certified in SQL!
-Learn SQL from top SQL experts and excel in your career with intellipaat’s SQL certification.
+Learn SQL from top SQL experts and excel in your career with Intellipaat’s Microsoft SQL certification course.

-where SELECT, LEFT JOIN, and ON are the keywords, columns is the list of columns, table1 is the first table and table2 is the second table, and column_x and column_y are the columns for performing the left join, followed by a semicolon.
+where SELECT, LEFT JOIN, and ON are the keywords, columns are the list of columns, table1 is the first table and table2 is the second table, and column_x and column_y are the columns for performing the LEFT JOIN, followed by a semicolon.

-This brings us to the end of this Left Join in SQL tutorial section Go ahead and link the tables from your database to get a better insight of your data.
-In the next tutorial section, we will discuss on the Right Join.
+This brings us to the end of this LEFT JOIN in SQL tutorial section Go ahead and link the tables from your database to get a better insight into your data.
+In the next tutorial section, we will discuss the Right Join.

 Enroll yourself in Online SQL training and give a head-start to your career in machine learning!